TheArkive/CallTipsForAll/README.md

 ## To-Do List
 * Add auto-complete support for keywords and object methods / properties
-* Support for user classes
-* enable #INCLUDE processing for custom functions and objects
 * Add more languages ... but that will take a while

 ## AutoHotkey language - special cases